Tobacco Free Campus - Evidence-Based

 Nicotine is one of the most highly addictive substances.

 Our goal is to promote positive health behaviors and help reduce nicotine addiction.
 Allowing individuals to continue to use the maladaptive and unhealthy coping skill of tobacco during treatment robs them of the opportunity to learn and incorporate healthy coping skills.
 Also, exposure to tobacco-using patients increases the rate of relapse to tobacco use in recovered patients.
 Our transition to being a tobacco-free treatment center has provided patients with increased confidence in their ability to lead a tobacco-free life following discharge from our treatment center.
-Our transition is also preventing the initiation of tobacco use or relapse to tobacco use as a maladaptive coping skill during treatment.
+This change is also preventing the initiation of tobacco use or relapse to tobacco use as a maladaptive coping skill during treatment.

 Since CeDAR has transitioned to being a tobacco-free facility, our rates of patient relapse to tobacco use have plummeted and the rates of patients and staff in recovery from tobacco who are triggered by tobacco use have also plummeted.